cyborgway-org/awesome-transhumanism/LIST.md

 - [Nobel Turing Challenge](https://www.nobelturingchallenge.org) - The Nobel Turing Challenge is a grand challenge for artificial intelligence and related discipline of science that aims at “developing AI Scientists capable of autonomously carrying out research to make major scientific discoveries worthy of Nobel Prize and beyond by 2050”.

+- [The Lundbeck Foundation - THE BRAIN PRIZE](https://lundbeckfonden.com/the-brain-prize) - The world's largest brain research prize is Danish and is awarded by the Lundbeck Foundation.
+Each year, we award 10 million DKK (approx. 1,3 million€) to one or more brain researchers who have had a ground-breaking impact on brain research.

 ### Crowdsourcing for Science

 - [SciStarter.org](https://scistarter.org) - Find volunteer opportunities that match topics you're curious or concerned about.
 There's something for everyone!